anasdove2020/songcry/Fans - Feature.md

 ---

-## Page: Set Username
+## Page: Set Email

-### Task: Create Set Username Page UI
+### Task: Create Set Email Page UI

 **User Story:**
 GIVEN user completes Fan Role Confirmation,
 As a new user,
-I want to see a username setup page
+I want to see an email setup page
-so that I can create a unique username for my account.
+so that I can enter my email address for my account.

 **Acceptance Criteria:**
-- AC 1: Page displays "Set Your Username" title
+- AC 1: Page displays "Create Account" title
-- AC 2: Username input field is prominently displayed
+- AC 2: Email input field with placeholder "Enter your email" is prominently displayed
-- AC 3: Username validation feedback is shown in real-time
-- AC 4: Continue button is available when username is valid
+- AC 3: Next button is available at the bottom of the page
-- AC 5: Navigation back to previous page is available
+- AC 4: Navigation back to previous page is available
+- AC 5: Page follows dark theme design as shown in mockup

 ---

-### Task: Handle Username Input Validation
+### Task: Handle Email Input Validation

 **User Story:**
-As a new user on Set Username Page,
+As a new user on Set Email Page,
-I want to see real-time validation of my username
+I want to see validation of my email address
-so that I know if my chosen username is available and meets requirements.
+so that I know if my email format is correct and available.

 **Acceptance Criteria:**
-- AC 1: Username must be at least 3 characters long
+- AC 1: Email must follow valid email format (contains @ and domain)
-- AC 2: Username must be unique (not already taken)
+- AC 2: Email validation occurs on input blur or form submission
-- AC 3: Username can only contain letters, numbers, and underscores
+- AC 3: Valid email enables the Next button
-- AC 4: Real-time feedback shows availability status
+- AC 4: Invalid email shows appropriate error feedback
-- AC 5: Error messages are clear and helpful
+- AC 5: Email availability is checked against existing accounts

 ---

-### Task: Handle Continue Button from Set Username Page
+### Task: Handle Email Error States

 **User Story:**
-As a new user on Set Username Page,
+As a new user on Set Email Page,
-I want to click the continue button with a valid username
+I want to see clear error feedback
-so that I can proceed to complete my account setup.
+so that I understand what needs to be corrected with my email input.

 **Acceptance Criteria:**
+- AC 1: Input field shows red border when email is invalid
+- AC 2: Error message "Please enter a valid email address" is displayed for invalid format
+- AC 3: Error message "This email is already connected to a songcry account" is shown for existing emails
+- AC 4: Blue "Check ticket link here" link is displayed for existing account errors
-- AC 1: Continue button is only enabled when username is valid
+- AC 5: Error state is cleared when email becomes valid
-- AC 2: Button click saves username to user profile
-- AC 3: Button click navigates to next step in onboarding process

 ---

-### Task: Handle Back Navigation from Set Username Page
+### Task: Handle Next Button Click from Set Email Page

 **User Story:**
+As a new user on Set Email Page,
+I want to click the next button with a valid email
+so that I can proceed to set up my password.

+**Acceptance Criteria:**
+- AC 1: Next button is only enabled when email is valid and available
+- AC 2: Button click saves email to user profile
+- AC 3: Button click navigates to Set Password page
+- AC 4: Loading state is shown during navigation

+---

+### Task: Handle Back Navigation from Set Email Page

+**User Story:**
-GIVEN user is on Set Username Page,
+GIVEN user is on Set Email Page,
 As a new user,
 I want to click the back button
 so that I can return to the Fan Role Confirmation Page.